Totem-Studios/lls-vscode/README.md

 ## Release Notes

+### Version 0.0.3

+Improved documentation and removed a few unnecessary dependencies

 ### Version 0.0.2

 This is the initial release of the Prime Language Support Extension.
 In this version, we have introduced basic language support with syntax highlighting.
 Although it is a simple implementation, it sets the foundation for future updates and enhancements to the extension.